Troubleshooting

 Use cautiously

-Without the necessary configuration, the new Kiosk will not show and the user logs will show something like:
+Without Metal support, the Kiosk will not open and the user logs may show messages like these:

 2024-05-13 10:40:15.324 FileWave Kiosk[1241:5674] Could not acquire Metal device.